 Unlike other on-campus work, the Work Study program has your learning at the centre of the experience.
 All Work Study students are expected to set learning goals for their experience to help ensure you are intentional about what knowledge and skills you want to strengthen and develop in your role.
 To help you, we recommend completing the activities in the Work Study eModule series (or Professional Development Workbook) and consider some of the career workshops available on your campus (go to the Events & Workshops CLNx page and select your campus).
 The eModules/Workbook are optional and your supervisor may choose to support your learning goals in another way.

 To participate in the program, you must meet the following requirements:

 - University of Toronto Student

-- Students doing a paid placement (e.g. co-op work term) already are NOT also eligible for Work Study
+- Students doing a paid placement (e.g. co-op work term) already are not eligible for Work Study

-- Graduate students MUST be registered as defined by their college/faculty in order to be eligible.
-Students working towards their dissertation or thesis are also eligible.
+- Graduate students must be registered as defined by their college/faculty in order to be eligible.

 - Domestic undergraduate and graduate degree students enrolled in at least 40% course load continuously from September to April, totalling at least 2.0 credits (e.g. the minimum would be 0.5 credits in one session and 1.5 credits in the other).

 - International undergraduate and graduate students studying on a full-time basis (part-time NOT eligible), continuously from September to April (check your enrollment status on ACORN), subject to federal government requirements (please see the Government of Canada website for rules and regulations).